Experiences & Amenities

 Canoeing and kayaking in the Gulf of Mexico near the park is a favorite activity for many.
 You must furnish your own canoe or kayak.

-Enjoy a leisurely walk on our nature trails, which meander through our beautiful barrier island.
-Along the way you can see many species of birds, including several rare and endangered, that visit our island in the spring and fall, during their migratory journeys.
-Some of these species use our island’s natural resources for their nesting activities.
+Enjoy a leisurely walk on our nature trails, which meander through the beautiful barrier island.
+Along the way you can see many species of birds, including several rare and endangered, that visit our island in the spring and fall during their migratory journeys.
+Some of these species use the island’s natural resources for their nesting activities.

 Scuba diving can be done off of the beaches.
 You must provide your own equipment.